-Performance from the two multi asset investments with Baillie Gifford, the Diversified Growth Fund and the Multi-asset Growth Fund had steadier return profiles, particularly in the first three quarters, which is as expected from strategies that invest across a range of asset classes.12 month returns were still strong at 17.8% and 19.2% respectively.
+Performance from the two multi asset investments with Baillie Gifford, the Diversified Growth Fund and the Multi-asset Growth Fund was positive despite significant drawdowns over the last 3 months when the funds equity investments (over 20% of holdings) weighed on returns.
+12-month returns were 3.8% and 1.2% respectively.